Devonshires in the house! Developing both properties and people is the name of the game at this full-service firm.

 Firm Profile

-From our offices in the City of London, Leeds, Birmingham and Colchester, we house all our 300+ partners, solicitors and support staff in one 'hub of expertise' enabling us to create teams, collaborate with others and deliver high-quality, practical advice using up to date technology.
+From our offices in the City of London, Leeds, Birmingham and Colchester, we house all our 350+ partners, solicitors and support colleagues in one 'hub of expertise' enabling us to create teams, collaborate with others and deliver high-quality, practical advice using advanced systems and technology.

-We are well regarded within both the public and private sectors and we have a strong foothold in the social housing arena.
-In order to provide excellent legal advice and market leading solutions, we continually update our knowledge and expertise.
-This includes a comprehensive training and education programme for all of our staff, from senior partner through to support staff.
-Likewise we understand our clients' thirst for knowledge and excellence, and to cater for this we provide a program of regular webinars, briefings and eBulletins across a range of subjects.
+We are highly regarded within both the public and a broad range of private sectors and we are market leading advisers in the social housing arena.
+In order to provide excellent legal advice and practical, commercially focused solutions, we continually update our knowledge and expertise.
+This includes a comprehensive training and education programme for all of our colleagues, from senior partner through to business support teams.
+Likewise we understand our clients' thirst for knowledge and excellence, and to cater for this we provide a programme of regular webinars, briefings and eBulletins across a wide range of subjects.

 Main Areas of Work